Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-flags/readme.md

 }
 ```

 Otherwise you must can insert a JSON formatted string into a `<script>` element with an ID of `flags-data`.
-You can use add the `.formatFlagsJSON()` method to help with this.
+You can use the `.formatFlagsJSON()` method to help with this.

 ```js
 const { formatFlagsJSON } = require('@financial-times/anvil-ui-ft-flags')